 4. Kálfshamarsvík

-Kálfshamarsvík is one of the smaller collections of basalt columns in Iceland.
+Kálfshamarsvík is one of the smaller collections of basalt rock columns in Iceland.
 It lies along the coast of the Sskagi Peninsula in the northern region of Iceland.
 It is one of the primary attractions in this area.

 There is not much in this area, with the basalt columns formed from a long-dormant volcano.
 The main draw for native Icelanders is that the cove is a rich fishing ground.
-It is perfect for smaller boats since it is calmer than much of the surrounding region.
+It is perfect for smaller since it is calmer than much of the surrounding region.
 In the late 19th century, Kálfshamarsvík became a fishing village.
 However, this lasted until the Great Depression and essentially disappeared by the early 20th century.
 That is why you can still see the remnants of an old village around the coastline.

 Although it is on the opposite end of the country from Reykjavik’s capital, it is still worth visiting.
 You can easily access it from the Ring Road to travel into northern Iceland.
 From there, take the turn onto Road 74.